-If you are headed into the Disney Parks with a family member that has special needs, there are some things you can do to prevent a breakdown and keep everything running smoothly.
-First of all, let’s look at some of the issues you may be dealing with and talk about some insider tips that might help you prevent an avoidable disaster.
+If you are headed into the Disney theme parks with a family member that has special needs, there are some things you can do to prevent a breakdown and keep everything running smoothly.
+First of all, let's look at some of the issues you may be dealing with and talk about some insider tips that might help you prevent an avoidable disaster.

 Sensitive To Touch

 Some children with Sensory Processing Disorders dislike the feeling of being touched unexpectedly — or sometimes, at all.
 If you are planning on having your child meet characters in the park and they are sensitive to unexpected touch, use your time in the line to draw their attention to those in front of them.
 Point out how some characters may put their arm around them for a photo or give them a hug.
 Giving your child a heads-up prior to arrival helps; however, it can be more successful if their attention is drawn to seeing it first-hand.
 Another option is to use YouTube to show your child what character experiences can be like before you leave.
 If your child is sensitive to being touched at all, let cast members know a few minutes before your turn when visiting, so they can guide the interaction with the character.

 If your child is reluctant to wear new things, you might find keeping a MagicBand on a little troublesome.
 Consider one of the clip-on carabiners or lanyard clips, as these won't touch your child's skin directly and might stand a better chance at lasting each day.
 If you want to try a MagicBand, practice at home with a watch to introduce the feeling of having something on their wrist.